apigee/api-platform-samples/learn-edge/proxy-3/README.md

 # Secure the proxy with an API key

-**Important concepts**: This proxy illustrates perhaps **the** central concept you need to know about in Apigee Edge: how API Proxies, API Products, Developer Apps are **related** and how this relationship allows proxies to be secured with keys (and, as we'll see later, managed in other ways).
+**Important concepts**: This proxy illustrates perhaps **the** central concept you need to know about in Apigee Edge: how API Proxies, API Products, and Developer Apps are **related** and how this relationship allows proxies to be secured with keys (and, as we'll see later, managed in other ways).

 ### Provision these entities